-3.2.1 In order to progress from Stage Two to Stage Three (Placement Year or Year Abroad) students must:
+- 3.2.1 In order to progress from Stage Two to Stage Three (Placement Year or Year Abroad) students must: - a) pass 120 credits at level 5 or above and; - b) pass all credits for the current stage at the first attempt. and - c) achieve a Stage mark of 50% at the first attempt.

-- a) pass 120 credits at level 5 or above and: - b) pass at least 90 credits for the current stage at the first attempt. - c) achieve a Stage mark of 50% at the first attempt. - d) pass core modules and meet any additional course or module specific requirements outlined in the variations to the Rules of Assessment, including professional, statutory and regulatory body requirements.
+d) pass core modules and meet any additional course or module specific requirements outlined in the variations to the Rules of Assessment, including professional, statutory and regulatory body requirements.